slevithan/regex-recursion/README.md

 ] */
 ```

-Here's an alternative that matches the same strings, but adds a nested quantifier.
-It then uses an atomic group to prevent this nested quantifier from creating the potential for runaway backtracking:
+Following is an alternative that matches the same strings, but adds a nested quantifier.
+It then uses an atomic group to prevent this nested quantifier from creating the potential for [catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html).

 ```js
 const parens = regex({flags: 'g', plugins: [recursion]})`\(